How pure can we go with adiabatic state manipulation?

 The density matrix of a quantum state, averaged over stochastic fluctuations reflecting the quantum nature of the dynamics, evolves according to Lindblad equation.
 The latter could result from drive-and- dissipation dynamics \cite{Bardyn_2013} , or from (passive) measurement-induced platforms \cite{Roy2020}, and may be used to steer a system towards a desired target state.
 When the steady state of the Lindblad dynamics is multiply degenerate one refers to it as a dark space (DS) that can serve as a basis for quantum computation \cite{Wu2005,Xu2012}.
 As discussed in \cite{Lieu2020,Santos2020}, in an open system the nature of the steady states and their ability to serve as generalized quantum bits are determined by the symmetry of the system, which can appear in a weak or a strong sense \cite{Lieu2020}.
 While a weak symmetry renders a state in the DS a classical register, a strong symmetry facilitates the realization of a qubit.
 Evidently, this requires quantum coherence in the underlying protected subspace.

-Dark spaces (also known as decoherence-free spaces) are thus clear candidates for a quantum information processing platform \cite{Lidar2014}, and indeed have been realised in experiments \cite{Kwiat2000}.
+Dark spaces (also known as decoherence-free spaces) are thus clear candidates for a quantum information processing platform \cite{Lidar2014}, and indeed have been realized in experiments \cite{Kwiat2000}.
+The steady states of a dissipative evolution have been used to protect Schr\"{o}dinger cat states {\cite{Leghtas2015}, Bell states \cite{Brown_2022} and increasing bit flip time \cite{Berdou2023} on superconducting architectures coupled to external reservoirs.

 The questions raised and answered in the present manuscript are two-fold: (i) how to manipulate the DS of a system to achieve an arbitrary on-demand state within the DS, and (ii) what are the limits on the quality of such manipulations, i.e, the purity of the accessible states.
 The reason why the first question is non-trivial is that by the very definition of a DS it is immune against external signals.
 We show that state manipulation may be achieved by an adiabatic cyclic rotation of the DS within the larger Hilbert space of the system.
 Upon such rotation DS states undergo a (in general non-Abelian) Berry rotation\cite{Avron_2012}, which may be engineered to lead to a desired outcome.
 We note that adiabatic manipulations have been reported for single and multi-particle \cite{Toyoda2013,Leroux2018,Sugawa_2021,Wang2022,FerrerGarcia2022} platforms.

 The second question concern limitations on the precision of such (nearly) adiabatic manipulations.
 Within unitary quantum dynamics an adiabatic evolution may be contaminated by Landau-Zener transitions into undesired states.
 The probability of such events is known to be exponentially small in the adiabatic parameter \cite{landau2013quantum,Zener_1932}, i.e. product of the spectral gap, $\gamma$, and a characteristic time scale, $T$, of the adiabatic signal.
 What is the analog of such a Landau-Zener escape for the dissipative Lindbladian evolution?
 Does it, e.g., suppress the purity of the states, and how does such a suppression scale with the adiabatic parameter?
 We show here that the Berry phase rotation is always associated with the purity degradation.
 Moreover, the latter scales only {\em algebraically} (as the minus first power) with the adiabatic parameter, $\gamma T$.